DEMCON/libstored/README.rst

 store, and observe and manipulate it using an Embedded Debugger (PC) client.
 Moreover, the protocol supports arbitrary streams (like stdout) from the application to the client, and has high-speed tracing of store variables.
-These streams are optionally heatshrink_ compressed.  libstored provides Python classes for your custom scripts, a CLI and GUI interface.
+These streams are optionally heatshrink_ compressed, and AES-256 encrypted via tiny-AES-c_. libstored provides Python classes for your custom scripts, a CLI and GUI interface.

 Your application can have one store with one debugging interface, but also multiple stores with one debugging interface, or one store with multiple